After spending the past week working in (and hiking around) Abu Dhabi, it was time for some fun. I checked out of my hotel on Sunday morning and left

 because President Obama was being inaugurated the next day.

-Above center: My comfortable hotel room overlooking the Gulf of Oman.
+Above right: My comfortable hotel room overlooking the Gulf of Oman.

 Above left: Heading into downtown Sur late in the day to check it out.